top of page

 Participant selection

 Participation in the workshop is by invitation only.
-This selective approach reflects our commitment to engaging organizations that are actively driving meaningful impact and are well-positioned to benefit from the program.
+This selective approach reflects our commitment to engaging organizations that are driving meaningful impact and are well-positioned to benefit from the program.
 By bringing together a thoughtfully curated group of leaders, we aim to create a focused, collaborative environment where participants can deepen existing partnerships, build new connections, and engage in shared learning rooted in common values and purpose.

 Costs

-Participants will receive the training at no charge.
-The organizers will cover participants' accommodation and meals and reimburse their travel expenses.
+Thanks to support from the Weiser Center for Europe & Eurasia at the University of Michigan, participants will receive the training at no charge.
+The organizers will cover participants’ accommodation and meals and reimburse their travel expenses.

 Program